 |---|---|---|

-Feeling anxious before a presentation and choosing to open up to the sensation rather than fighting it | • Active embrace of private experiences without attempts to change their form or frequency • alternative to experiential avoidance. | |
+Feeling anxious before a presentation and choosing to open up to the sensation rather than fighting it | • Active embrace of private experiences without attempts to change their form or frequency • alternative to experiential avoidance — acceptance is fostered to increase values-based action, not as an end in itself. | |

-Noticing the thought "I'm a failure" and labeling it: "I'm having the thought that I'm a failure" | Changing relationship with thoughts by seeing them as words or mental events rather than literal truth or commands to obey. | |
+Noticing the thought "I'm a failure" and labeling it: "I'm having the thought that I'm a failure" | • Changing relationship with thoughts by seeing them as words or mental events rather than literal truth or commands to obey • reduces believability without necessarily changing frequency | |

-Pausing to notice breath, bodily sensations, and sounds during a stressful moment | • Being psychologically present • flexible attention to the here-and-now instead of being lost in past or future rumination. |
+Pausing to notice breath, bodily sensations, and sounds during a stressful moment | • Ongoing non-judgmental contact with psychological and environmental events as they occur • flexible attention to the here-and-now rather than being dominated by past or future mental content. |